docker/docs/ee/ucp/admin/configure/admission-controllers.md

 affinity to prevent pods from running on manager nodes depending on UCP's settings.

 **Note:** you cannot enable or disable your own admission controllers.
-For more information about why, see [Supportability of custom kubernetes flags in universal control plane](https://success.docker.com/article/supportability-of-custom-kubernetes-flags-in-universal-control-plane)
+For more information, see [Supportability of custom kubernetes flags in universal control plane](https://success.docker.com/article/supportability-of-custom-kubernetes-flags-in-universal-control-plane)

 For more information about pod security policies in Docker, see [Pod security policies](/ee/ucp/kubernetes/pod-security-policies.md).